 If you are leaving the house unoccupied for a long period, get your mail service to hold onto your mail.
 If it accumulates in a pile in the hallway, this is a sure sign no one is home.
 Paper deliveries should be suspended also.
 Notify the police that your house will be vacant.

-Don't Be Distracted!
+Don't Be Distracted by Accomplices!

 Thieves often work in pairs.
 Don't open one external door if another one is unlocked.
 While you are distracted, someone can slip in the back door or window.